valignatev/dumpcord/README.md

 # Run
 Run `dumpcord` without arguments to see the usage it creates directory next to the executable where it downloads everything.

-# TODO
-Parse discord CDN urls in the post content, for now only attachments are getting downloaded

 # LICENSE
 MIT